 • Mainstream gardening books or coffee table books.

 We only publish full-length scripts, not chapbooks or flash fiction.
-Poetry submissions should be at least 80 pages.
 Fiction should ideally be between 40,000 and 90,000 words.
-We are unlikely to accept novels longer than that as it’s uneconomical for us to produce them.
+We are unlikely to accept novels longer than that as it’s not economically viable for a small publisher to produce them.

 It’s our general policy to use British English in all our books.